top of page

 So to summarize:

-• The term trauma has gained traction in everyday conversations and at times has become ubiquitous with stress, adversity, hardship and/or suffering.
+The term trauma has gained traction in everyday conversations and at times has become ubiquitous with stress, adversity, hardship and/or suffering.

-• A way of understanding trauma is to situate it from a stress response framework and a key characteristic of traumatic stress response is that it affects one’s capacity to self-regulate.
+Though all trauma is considered stressful, not all stressful events are traumatic.
+A way of understanding trauma is to situate it from a stress response framework and a key characteristic of traumatic stress response is that it affects one’s capacity to self-regulate.

-• There are many terms associated with trauma and ongoing debates in the scientific literature.
+There are many terms associated with trauma and ongoing debates in the scientific literature.
 Nonetheless, the study of trauma and its treatment offers the opportunity to legitimize experiences of suffering individuals and communities have gone through.

 Dr. Fred Chou is an Arbour therapist who works with individuals for a variety of concerns including depression, anxiety, life transitions, and grief and loss.
 He also specializes in working with psychological trauma and issues related to race and racism.

-You can find out more about Fred here: Meet Fred
+Find out more about Fred: Meet Fred

 Recent Posts